ericoporto/vulkanLearning/README.md

 On Ubuntu 20.04 Focal Fossa, could only make the validation layers work after installing at system level.
 After a lot of pain I gave up on using the LunarG SDK, instead I am getting everything from the apt repository too.

+GLFW and GLM are in the repo itself because I imagine if I were to develop a cross-platform application I would add them in the project to save the headache of dealing with multiple different package managers in different systems for things not vulkan.

 Package `vulkan-tools` is needed for command-line utilities, most importantly vulkaninfo and vkcube.
 Useful to confirm my machine is Vulkan-capable.
 The package `libvulkan-dev` installs the Vulkan loader.